YarinAsGit/Testops/README.md

 ```

 ### Creating commands and sub-commands yourself
-You can use python and creates your own command and sub-commands and preform a custom checks that fir your creteria.
+You can use python and creates your own command and sub-commands and preform a custom checks that fit your creterias.

 ## Plugins
 Plugins are groups of checks you can preform.
 The base plugin contains a lot of useful and common checks you can read about in the documentation.